-Your fridge will run more efficiently when there’s a sufficient flow of air behind it.
-Ensure there are about one or two inches of space between the wall and the fridge to improve its efficiency
+Reposition Your Refrigerator Your fridge will run more efficiently when there’s a sufficient flow of air behind it.
+Ensure there are about one or two inches of space between the wall and the fridge to improve its efficiency.

 Microwave and Oven Maintenance

-Failing to clean your oven regularly can lead to a baked in mess of tough grime.
+Clean the Oven Failing to clean your oven regularly can lead to a baked-in mess of tough grime.
 To get rid of the grime, bake a combination of vinegar, baking soda and water in a bowl on low heat for about 40 minutes.
 Turn off the oven, and the grime will be loose enough to wipe away easily with a damp cloth.